projectdiscovery/interactsh/README.md

 ## Interactsh Docker Client

-Interactsh client includes a [Docker image](https://hub.docker.com/r/projectdiscovery/interactsh-client) that is ready to run and can be used in the following way:
+A [Docker image](https://hub.docker.com/r/projectdiscovery/interactsh-client) is also provided with interactsh client that is ready to run and can be used in the following way:

 ```sh
 docker run projectdiscovery/interactsh-client:latest